|

 "What are you thinking, melmenya?" asked Legolas.

-common?
-Then where did the kidnapper get it?
-Was it supplied by
+is not commonthen where did the kidnapper get it?
+Was it

-someone in Dol Amroth?
-If so, perhaps we can question him anderpersuade
+supplied by someone in Dol Amroth?
+If so, perhaps we can question

-"That is a good idea," said Aragorn, and the others
+"Well reasoned," said Aragorn, and the others murmured

-nodded in agreement.
-"We need to speak to someone with good
+in agreement.
+"We need someone with good local knowledge,"

 The steward was summoned.

-believe he was subdued using a rare substance called elfsbanea
+a rare substance called elfsbanea poison that affects

-poison that affects only elves.
-With your knowledge of the merchants
+only elves.
+With your knowledge of the merchants of Dol Amroth,

-of Dol Amroth can you think of anyone who couldand wouldsupply
+can you think of anyone who couldand wouldsupply elfsbane

 Master Reimar thought for a moment.
 "There are more than